 I will run a workshop on Anthotype in summer 2021.
 Its great to bring people closer to plants with a 100% eco process using plants and sunlight alone.

 With exhibitions cancelled this year, I am listing some recent works for sale online.
-There are just two framed pieces up so far, but I will be adding more in the coming days.
 These would make unique Christmas presents.
-There seems to be a move towards buying local and from small businesses, which is great to see as many of us haven’t had the government support that large organisations have.
+There seems to be a move towards buying local and from small businesses, which is great to see.

 I can deliver next day to SE London postcodes, and many items will fine for posting.